Urodynamic Test in Athens, GA

 The goal of urodynamic testing is to determine a definitive cause of the person’s urinary discomfort.
 Once a source of the person’s symptoms has been identified, Dr. Allen can continue by offering their individualized recommendations and treatment options.

 If you have been experiencing any symptoms of urinary dysfunction we urge you to make an appointment with Dr. Allen as soon as possible.
 Allowing conditions such as benign prostatic hyperplasia (BPH) or overactive bladder to go undiagnosed and untreated will only result in symptoms that gradually worsen over time.
-To schedule a general consultation or specific urodynamic testing at The Urology Clinic, please call (706) 543-2718 today.
+Urologist David Allen performs Urinalysis testing for patients from Athens, Watkinsville, Danielsville, Jefferson, Winder, and the surrounding areas.
+To schedule a general consultation or specific urodynamic testing at The Urology Clinic, please call (706) 543-2718.